Will Venable: 2008–2011

-In 2010, he finished 8th in the National League in triples (7), and 9th stolen bases (29).
-He executed some delayed steals by taking off with the toss back to the mound "when neither infielder is covering second and the catcher is nonchalant with the ball after receiving the pitch".
-On May 19, Venable moved into the lead off position in the lineup and he fell a home run shy of the franchise's first cycle against the Los Angeles Dodgers, going 4-for-5 at the plate after getting a triple in the 1st inning and a double in the third.
+In 2010, he finished 8th in the National League with 7 triples and 9th with 29 stolen bases.
+He executed some delayed steals by taking off with the toss back to the mound "when neither infielder is covering second and the catcher is nonchalant with the ball after receiving the pitch."
+On May 19, Venable moved into the leadoff position in the lineup, and he fell a home run shy of the franchise's first cycle against the Los Angeles Dodgers, going 4-for-5 at the plate after getting a triple in the 1st inning and a double in the third.
 On June 23, 25 and 27, Venable hit tie-breaking home runs in Padre victories against the Florida Marlins and Tampa Bay Rays.
 On July 3, he went on the 15-day disabled list due to back problems.
-On September 29 against the Chicago Cubs, he stole two potential home runs (from Alfonso Soriano and Aramis Ramírez) on deep fly balls.
+On September 29 against the Chicago Cubs, he robbed two potential home runs, from Alfonso Soriano and Aramis Ramírez, on deep fly balls.
 In the game, he achieved his career-high 10-game hitting streak.
 He also led National League outfielders with 5 errors.
 He set new career-highs with 13 home runs and 51 RBI.
-Again, the majority of his innings were in right field (600.1 of 936.1 innings).
-He split his remaining time between left field (171.2) and center field (164.1).
+Again, he was primarily a right fielder, also spending some time in left field and center field.

-In 2011, Venable started slowly, hitting only .205 in April and was eventually optioned to the Tucson Padres on May 23 before being recalled on June 9.
+In 2011, Venable started slowly, hitting only .205 in April and was eventually optioned to the Triple-A Tucson Padres on May 23 before being recalled on June 9.
 At the time of his demotion, he had no home runs and a .224 batting average in 134 at-bats.
 He was recalled after going 16-for-58 with 3 doubles, 3 triples, 3 home runs and 3 stolen bases in 14 games.
-In one minor league game on May 27 he homered twice against the Salt Lake Bees.
-On July 20, Venable scored 3 times in the first two innings as the Padres jumped out to a 13–0 lead against the Florida Marlins.
+In a minor league game on May 27, he homered twice against the Salt Lake Bees.
+On July 20, Venable scored 3 runs in the first two innings as the Padres jumped out to a 13–0 lead against the Florida Marlins.
 In late July, he missed a few games due to back spasms.
-On August 10 against the New York Mets, Venable had four hits again missing the cycle by a home run when he posted a second double in a ninth inning at bat.
-On August 21, Veneble delivered a lead off home run and the game-winning bases-loaded walk-off hit on Trevor Hoffman Day.
+On August 10 against the New York Mets, Venable had four hits, again missing the cycle by a home run when he posted a second double in a ninth inning at bat.
+On August 21, Veneble delivered a leadoff home run and the game-winning bases-loaded walk-off hit on Trevor Hoffman Day.
 On September 28, he got his first grand slam home run against the Chicago Cubs off of Ryan Dempster.
-For the season, his totals dropped to 9 home runs and 44 RBI with the Padres, and he again totaled 7 triples, this time finishing 10th.
-He played 662.2 of his 793.2 innings in right field.
+For the season, his totals dropped to 9 home runs and 44 RBI with the Padres, and he again totaled 7 triples, this time finishing 10th in the league.
+He again played mostly in right field.